codesport/gasgolf/README.md

 Required package: lodash
 ```

-Follow the instructtions and install lodash:
+Follow the instructions and install lodash:

 `yarn add lodash`

-If `process.env` is redlined and says `Cannot find name 'process'.
-Do you need to install type definitions for node?`
+2. **If `process.env` is redlined and says `Cannot find name 'process'.
+Do you need to install type definitions for node?`**

 Do: